Floorp-Projects/Floorp/browser/components/urlbar/docs/firefox-suggest-telemetry.rst

 :position:
   The index of the suggestion in the list of results (1-based).
 :suggestion_type:
-  The type of suggestion, one of: "sponsored", "nonsponsored", "dynamic-wikipedia"
+  The type of suggestion, one of: "sponsored", "nonsponsored", "dynamic-wikipedia", "navigational"
 :source:
   The source of suggestion, one of: "remote-settings", "merino"